moov-io/ach/README.md

 ### Google Cloud Run Button
 To get started in a hosted environment you can deploy this project to the Google Cloud Platform.

-From your [Google Cloud dashboard](https://console.cloud.google.com/home/dashboard) create a new project and call it
+From your [Google Cloud dashboard](https://console.cloud.google.com/home/dashboard) create a new project and call it:
 ```
 moov-ach-demo
 ```

-Click the button below to deploy this project to Google Cloud
+Click the button below to deploy this project to Google Cloud.

 [![Run on Google Cloud](https://deploy.cloud.run/button.svg)](https://deploy.cloud.run/?git_repo=https://github.com/moov-io/ach&revision=master)